Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 24th in baseball in home runs allowed (23 total, 1.4 per game).
+- The Diamondbacks surrender the fifth-most home runs in baseball (26 total, 1.4 per game).

-- The Diamondbacks will look to Jameson (2-0) in his second start of the season.
+- Bumgarner gets the start for the Diamondbacks, his fourth of the season.
+He is 0-2 with a 7.90 ERA and eight strikeouts in 13 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he threw four scoreless innings while giving up three hits.
+- The lefty last appeared in relief on Tuesday, when he tossed 2/3 innings against the St. Louis Cardinals while giving up hits.

+- In three games this season, the 33-year-old has amassed an ERA of 7.90, with 5.3 strikeouts per nine innings.
+Opponents are batting .321 against him.

 © 2023 Data Skrive.
 All rights reserved.